What the Hell Is Candy Corn Actually Supposed to Taste Like?

 If you think about it, the classic kernel-shaped candy doesn't taste like any one specific thing (and it certainly tastes nothing like corn, despite its name), which likely explains all the sugar-fueled speculation over the years.
 So, what the hell is candy corn actually supposed to taste like (other than cavities)?
 The ingredients list doesn't offer many clues.
 Most of the candy corn products we looked at are made mostly of sugar, corn syrup, artificial flavorings, various artificial colorings, and soy protein as well as carnauba wax, presumably for texture.

 In 2016, we contacted what's perhaps one of the greatest authorities on the subject, The Jelly Belly Candy Company.
 You might associate Jelly Belly with jelly beans, but the sweets giant actually got its start making candy corn and other mellocreme/buttercream candies at the turn of the 20th Century as the Goelitz Confectionery Company.
 It's been making the tricolored sugar triangles ever since.

-When reached via email this week, a spokesperson for Jelly Belly provided the official description of what candy corn is supposed to taste like (emphasis added):
+When reached via email, a spokesperson for Jelly Belly provided the official description of what candy corn is supposed to taste like (emphasis added):

-Pretty simple, right?
-Candy corn is supposed to have marshmallow, vanilla, and buttery caramel-like flavor notes, which combine to form that crazy sweet, unique, and often polarizing candy corn flavor.
-The reason why it's called candy corn is also incredibly simple: it's modeled after the shape of a corn kernel, according to the spokesperson.
+Candy corn is supposed to have marshmallow, vanilla, and buttery caramel-like flavor notes, which combine to form that super-sweet, unique, and often polarizing candy corn flavor.
+The reason why it's called candy corn is also incredibly simple: It's modeled after the shape of a corn kernel, according to the spokesperson.
 Really makes you want to eat some candy corn now, doesn't it?
-OK, OK, maybe not.
+Okay, okay, maybe not.